envomp/2019-Logical-Programming/ex14_pokemon/pokemon.rst

             pokemon1.get_pokemon_attack(turn_counter) * multiplier1 - second.get_pokemon_defense(turn_counter)
-            total attack is subtracted from other pokemons hp pokemons can not heal (when total attack is negative, no damage is dealt) if the fight lasts more than 100 turns, then PokemonFightResultsInATieException() is thrown if one pokemon dies, fight ends and the winner gets 1 point, (self.score += 1) every exception thrown by called sub methods must be catched and dealt with.
+            total attack is subtracted from other pokemons hp pokemons can not heal (when total attack is negative, no damage is dealt) if the fight between 2 pokemons lasts more than 100 turns, then PokemonFightResultsInATieException() is thrown if one pokemon dies, fight ends and the winner gets 1 point, (self.score += 1) every exception thrown by called sub methods must be catched and dealt with.
             """